-On March 24th 2022, the Company concluded an investment agreement with ProService Finteco sp. z o.o. of Warsaw ("ProService") and established a joint-stock company whose principal business activity will be the provision of custodian services to closed-end investment funds (within the meaning of the Act on Investment Funds and Management of Alternative Investment Funds of May 27th 2004).
-Its share capital amounts to PLN 4,125,000 and IPOPEMA and ProService will each subscribe for shares representing 50% of the company's share capital and total voting rights.
-The investment agreement between IPOPEMA and ProService grants the parties the same rights as regards appointment of members of the Management Board and the Supervisory Board, and includes the customary provisions for agreements of this type, concerning, among other things, the right of pre-emption (if the other shareholder decides to dispose of the shares) and exit scenarios in the event of any significant disagreement between the shareholders.
-Apart from the obligations to subscribe for shares and make contributions for the share capital of the above amount, the agreement does not provide for any other obligations relating to the financing of the company by IPOPEMA or ProService.
-Another step in the implementation of the project will be the submission by the new company to the Polish Financial Supervision Authority of a request for authorisation to conduct brokerage activities, to the extent enabling it to provide custodian services.
-The request will be submitted as soon as practicable after the company has been entered in the National Court Register.
+On March 23rd 2022, IPOPEMA Securities entered into an investment agreement with ProService Finteco sp. z o.o. of Warsaw ("ProService") under which Investment Fund Depositary Services S.A. ("IFDS") was established.
+The principal business of the company will be the provision of depositary services to closed-end investment funds.
+IFDS' share capital amounts to PLN 4,125,000 (with one-fourth of that paid up as the date of this report), and IPOPEMA and ProService have each subscribed for shares representing 50% of the company's share capital and total voting rights.
+The investment agreement grants the parties the same rights as regards appointment of members of the Management Board and the Supervisory Board of IFDS, and includes the customary provisions for agreements of this type, concerning, among other things, the right of pre-emption (if the other shareholder decides to dispose of the shares) and exit scenarios in the event of any significant disagreement between the shareholders.
+Apart from the obligations to subscribe for shares and make contributions for the share capital of the above amount, the agreement does not provide for any other obligations relating to the financing of IFDS by IPOPEMA Securities or ProService.